1367 (6th January)

 1382 (21st January)

-Tournaments were held to celebrate Richard’s marriage to Anne of Bohemia.
+Tournaments were held to celebrate the marriage of King Richard II and Anne of Bohemia.

 1382 (22nd January)